 We’re here for you when you need it most.
 If you’re experiencing a dental emergency, please call our practice to book an appointment.
 We’ll do everything we can to make sure you get proper attention as quickly as possible.

-Don’t wait-give us a call today.
+Don’t wait for us to call today.

 Emergency Dentistry Mildura VIC | (03) 5022 2933

-CONTACT US
+CONTACT INFORMATION